-Onsior has a website that tells more about the drug, classified as an NSAID.
-It’s similar to meloxicam and celebrex used for pain management in people.
-Their company webpage states
+Onsior has a website that tells us more about the drug, which is classified as a NSAID (nonsteroidal anti-inflammatory drugs).
+It’s similar to Meloxicam and Celebrex used for pain management in people.
+Their company webpage states:

 The small, yeast-flavored 6 mg. tablets provide a full 24 hours of pain relief.
 It’s primary uses are for postoperative pain associated with orthopedic surgery, hysterectomy and castration in cats.
 Onsior reaches maximum concentration in only 30 minutes via the intestinal tract, and is eliminated from the blood within two to four hours via the biliary route.